 top of page

-Pound eared an A.B. in Political Economy from Harvard and a Ph.D. in Economics from Yale.
+Pound earned an A.B. in Political Economy from Harvard and a Ph.D. in Economics from Yale.
 In ten years on the Harvard faculty and two years at the Securities and Exchange Commission, he advocated for stronger, more engaged, more collaborative governance, publishing a blueprint for a new paradigm in the Harvard Business Review entitled "The Promise of the Governed Corporation."
 That model has since largely been adopted by American public companies.
-Concurrently his research and policy work helped lead to the engagement strategies that are at the core of modern activist public equity investing.
+His research on shareholder activism, and his work at the Securities and Exchange Commission, led to the deregulation of investor communications - the foundational policy change that made possible modern public equity activist investing.

-In 1997, Pound founded Integrity Brands, to take investment positions in undervalued publicly-traded consumer facing companies and work in partnership with leaders and boards to create value.
+In 1997, Pound founded Integrity Brands, to take investment positions in undervalued publicly-traded consumer facing companies and work with CEOs, leadership teams, and boards to create value.
 Integrity has invested in, and helped to lead, oversee and advise on turnarounds and repositionings at over 20 public brands and retailers.
+Its investments have been managed through a series of partnership vehicles; investment partners have included family offices, high net worth individuals, funds of funds, hedge funds, and private equity firms.

-Pound has helped rebuild and evolve visions, create new strategies, realign operating models, incubate new ventures, triage unsuccessful strategies and assets, plan distressed and growth financings, and oversee sales and restructurings.
-He has recruited new leaders, counselled and supported leadership teams, evolved board membership and operation, and overseen founder, leadership, and ownership transitions.
+In his work with portfolio companie Pound has helped rebuild and evolve visions, create new strategies, realign operating models, incubate new ventures, triage unsuccessful strategies and assets, plan distressed and growth financings, and oversee sales and restructurings.
+He has recruited new leaders, counseled and supported leadership teams, evolved board membership and operation, and overseen founder, leadership, and ownership transitions.
 Examples include Gymboree, Cost Plus World Market, RedEnvelope, Spy Optic, Kirkland's, Christopher & Banks, United Retail Group, Van's, and AT Cross.

 Pound has served as CEO at two public companies; Board Chair at three; Executive Chair at two; Lead Outside Director at one; and as a board member at five.
 He has also served on multiple private company and nonprofit boards.